 The Holy Spirit laughed as if to say, “I guess I will make do with you,” and the power of the Holy Spirit wrapped around me and united me with the Word about to be made flesh.
 The Spirit took us back into time into the presence of a young woman.
 She was about to be given the choice to allow the story of the Incarnation to happen to her.

 In spite of my wonder and awe at what was happening, I felt my part coming into the play.
 I was on this stage and I could, I should speak.
 I chose this moment to formulate a personal question.
 “Why couldn’t the child be female rather than male.”
-As I thought this, the Holy Spirit turned the light on me and said, “You are not a bystander observing the action, a teacher to grade my work.
-Teacher teach yourself.”
+As I thought this, the Holy Spirit turned an intense light on me and said, “You are not a bystander observing the action, a teacher to grade my work.
+Teacher take your chalk and etch upon this moment.
+You are a teach, so teach yourself.”

-I turned away and attempted to flee from the question and the choice.
-I pulled away from the waiting miracle.
-I too had to agree to participate or not.
-I took one glance at the woman, beautiful in the light of her choice.
+I tried to turn away and flee from the question and the choice.
+Iwanted to pull away from the waiting miracle.
+I had never before fully understood the power of what free choice meant.
+I had to agree to participate or not.
+I took one glance at the woman, beautiful in the moment of her choice.
 She was calmly waiting to see how it would happen.
 Looking at her, I realized it was a human woman who allowed this crucial act of love to happen.
 She was confident in her freedom.
 Her example prompted me to accept my responsibility in the marvelous story.
 I said, “Yes, of course, he is a boy.
 The story already has great woman as an essential character.”
 The 2nd person of the Trinity at that moment became a human male.